-Manuscript Publication in Ta’dib is subordinate exclusively on logical legitimacy and coherence as judged by our editors and/or peer reviewers, who will too evaluate whether the manuscript is comprehensible and whether the work speaks to a valuable commitment to the focus and scope of the journal.
-Ta’dib recognized the exertion and recommendations made by its reviewers.
+Publication of articles in I-ECONOMICS; A Research Journal on Islamic Economics is dependent solely on scientific validity and coherence as judged by our editors and/or peer reviewers, who will also assess whether the writing is comprehensible and whether the work represents a useful contribution to the field.
+I-ECONOMICS acknowledged the effort and suggestions made by its reviewers.

-The Editor will firstly review all manuscripts submitted in Ta’dib Journal.
-Eventhough it is uncommon, however it is totally attainable for a remarkable manuscript to be accepted immediately without any revision.
-Those rejected manuscripts at this stage have serious scientific flaws, or are outside the focus and scope of Ta’dib.
-Those that meet the least criteria are passed on to reviewers for review session.
+The Editor will first evaluate all manuscripts submitted.
+Although rare, yet it is entirely feasible for an exceptional manuscript to be accepted at this stage.
+Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the I-ECONOMICS.
+Those that meet the minimum criteria are passed on to experts for review.

 Type of peer review